Open source email app available on F-Droid

-In the past year, we have completely re-build our mail client and published the new mail client with lots of enhancements in public beta.
+Consequently, we have completely re-built our mail client and published the new mail client with lots of enhancements.
 The new client is much faster, comes with a better design, enables search on encrypted data, supports 2FA and auto-sync, and it is not based on Cordova anymore.

-This update finally makes it possible to publish the brand-new Tutanota Android app on F-Droid!
+This update finally made it possible to publish the brand-new Tutanota Android app on F-Droid!

 We are very excited about this release, not only because of the new features, but most of all because the new Android app finally comes without any ties to Google services.
 To us this update was very important as it enables you to use an open source email alternative where the entire client code is pusblished on GitHub.